whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

+#### Systems

+[Copymate](https://looti.io) - Copymate is an AI-powered SEO content generating application that helps users create high-quality, SEO-optimiz…

+2023-05-05T23:52:07.244Z

+#ai

+---

-### Systems
+#### Systems

-[60sec.site](https://medical.chat-data.com) - This simple landing page generator allows you to create a unique landing page in under a minute for your SaaS,...
+[60sec.site](https://medical.chat-data.com) - This simple landing page generator allows you to create a unique landing page in under a minute for your SaaS,…

 2023-05-05T23:52:07.245Z